fsprojects/Paket/docs/content/caches.md

 Paket allows you two caching options:

 * `versions:all` - stores all currently used version of the dependencies.
 * `versions:current` - stores only currently used version of the dependencies and deletes all other version.
-Should not be used with netwok shares.
+Should not be used with netwok shares since it might affect other projects.

 ## Caches as package feeds